allenj12/Collision/README.md

 what is the minimal transfer vector for these two shapes to not be colliding

 ## Todo
-support for any 2D rectangle
+support for any (angle) 2D rectangle support for bounces